wonkenstein/ft-data/README.md

 Country and Currency have been split into separate columns as this was a request by the user.

 * FT_Format_Currencies_Countries.xlsm
-    * Macro enabled Excel Workbook with teh FT data cut & pasted in
+    * Macro enabled Excel Workbook with the FT data cut & pasted in
 * Sheet1.cls
     * Exported VBScript run when the button is clicked